Zahner-elektrik/Thales-Remote-Python/README.md

 ### [EISvsParameter.ipynb](Examples/EISvsParameter/EISvsParameter.ipynb)

-* Setting output file naming for impedance spectras
+* Setting output file naming for impedance spectra
 * Measure impedance spectra with different DC parameters
 * Importing the measurement results from the ism file into Python
 * Display impedance and phase in contourplots with the matplotlib library